brianglass/anastasis/files/ProdigalE.md

 mso-bidi-font-style:italic">Tone 2.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt"></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">Of what great blessings, wretch that I am, have I deprived myself!
-From what a kingship<a href="#_ftn5" id="_ftnref5"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[5]</span></a> in my misery have I fallen!
+From what a kingship<a href="#_ftn5" id="_ftnref5">[5]</a> in my misery have I fallen!
 I have wasted the wealth that I received, I have transgressed the commandment.
 Alas, unhappy soul !
 You are henceforth condemned to the eternal fire.
 Therefore before the end cry out to Christ our God, ‘Receive me as the Profligate Son, O God, and have mercy on me’.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-style:normal">Both now.</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt"></span>